 You can ignore instructions for getting your own API key, as it appears that is not necessary anymore.
 Note that you will need to install the MSRCSecurityUpdates Powershell module to use this script.

 Now you can run PatchReport.ps1 to parse the results of this month’s KBs.
 This will search the patches.txt file looking for CUs and monthly rollups for Windows Server 2012, 2012R2, 2016, 2019, 2022 and then run those results against servers.txt that we generated from the Patch Tuesday Powershell scripts above.
 I also created PatchReportSMTP.ps1 to send e-mails of the same report to me.

 You can see what CUs are available for this month from https://portal.msrc.microsoft.com/en-us/security-guidance.

 A sample patch compliance report is shown below.
 If a row in the column in InstalledBy is empty, that means that server did not restart after patching and is not fully patched (yet).

 Any missing patches will show up like this in orange text:

-I commented out the error code about “Cannot connect to computer X”, since I run the same script against the same servers.txt file in two different domains without a 2-way trust.
+I commented out the error code about “Cannot connect to computer X”, since I run the same script against the same servers.txt file in two different domains.
 About 9 out of 10 times, a failure to patch is a low disk space issue.
 In a previous blog posting, I talked about how disabling the HTTP.SYS driver blocked patching and the remedy for that, though something like that happening is pretty rare.